savco2000/IEIndexAPI/README.md

 ## Database tasks

-Run the TSQL script below to create the needed logins, database, users and mapping of roles to the created user.
+Run the SQL script below to create the needed logins, database, users and mapping of roles to the created user.

 ```sql
 USE master;